mojtaba-eshghie/SmartContractDesignPatternsInDCRGraphs/design-pattern-models/oracle.md

 ## Oracle Pattern Description

+Oracles enable smart contracts to incorporate off-chain data intheir execution and push information from a blockchain to external systems.The oracle pattern employs an external call to another service smart contract(data source) to register the request for off-chain data.
+This registration callinformation should also be kept in bookkeeping variables inside the contractitself.
+When the data is ready in the service contract, it will inform the maincontract about the result by calling a specific callback function.
+To model this,the callback function of the smart contract is excluded by default and is includedwhen the smart contract calls an oracle.

 ## Example Usage

 The activities and relations DCR model of this pattern is reflecting the following Solidity contract: